-Responsible leadership and the role of a business in society.
 The nature and development of entrepreneurship; the individual entrepreneur and characteristics of South African entrepreneurs.
-Looking at the window of opportunity.
+Creativity and innovation, opportunity finding and exploitation.
+The business plan and resource requirements are explored.
 Getting started (business start up).
 Exploring different routes to entrepreneurship: entering a family business, buying a franchise, home-based business and the business buyout.
 This semester also covers how entrepreneurs can network and find support in their environments.
 Case studies of successful entrepreneurs - also South African entrepreneurs - are studied.